 Headed for Hogwarts: Experiencing the Wizarding World of Harry Potter in Hollywood

 The new Wizarding World of Happy Potter isn’t officially open at Universal Studios Hollywood until April 7, but Mr. PCN and I received invitations to take an early peek this past weekend.
-(We’re not that special; anybody with a ticket to the park could go through the area.
-It just wasn’t on the map yet.)

 Let’s go there together!